Updated On:

 Patients with unsatisfied results from gynecomastia surgery may consider a revision SIX months after the initial operation.
 Suitable candidates for the revision surgery are:

-Dr Ivan Puah emphasises, "We understand the profound impact gynecomastia has on men and more so for those who had an unsatisfactory gynecomastia surgery.
-We prioritise patient education and thoroughly discuss the expectations while providing comprehensive information to any concerns.
-It is important to manage their expectations realistically, not over-promising and under-delivering results."
+Dr Ivan Puah emphasises, "We understand the profound impact gynecomastia has on men, and more so for those who had unsatisfactory gynecomastia surgery.
+We prioritise patient education and thoroughly discuss expectations while providing comprehensive information about any concerns.
+It is important to manage their expectations realistically, not overpromising and underdelivering results."

 Gynecomastia surgery is carried out at an accredited Day Surgery Center, where Dr Ivan Puah, alongside an experienced team of anaesthesiologists and surgical personnel, leads the surgical process.
 The clinic's priority is always the well-being of its patients, and as such, post-procedure care and aftercare needs are diligently tended to.